jayvilla/fullstackjs-interview-1/README.md

-# NextJS-Docker-Base-Template
+# Sold.com Take Home Project

+The goal of this project is to gauge your fullstack capabilities and knowledge in the following areas:

+- React
+- Typescript
+- Component Organization
+- Existing NextJS knowledge, or the ability to pick it up quickly

-A base template that includes several common tools and frameworks for developing a modern-day full-stack react web application.
+This project includes several common tools and frameworks for developing a modern-day full-stack react web application.

 Includes a dockerfile for containerized development and/or deployment.

 ## Summary

-This empty project includes frameworks that utilize the best practices for modern-day SPA (Single Page Applications) enforcing techniques such as _**code splitting, SSR (server-side rendering), material design, modular styles, state management, typing with typescript, prettier linting, unit testing, and more**_.
+This take home project includes frameworks that utilize the best practices for modern-day SPA (Single Page Applications) enforcing techniques such as _**code splitting, SSR (server-side rendering), material design, modular styles, state management, typing with typescript, prettier linting, unit testing, and more**_.

-Any React developer can just dive in and start writing components!
+As a React developer, you should be able to dive in and start writing components!
-_(no more wasting set up time or stressing over config =])_
+_(don't worry about setting up config =])_

 **Happy Coding!!!**